laudrup/boost-wintls/README.md

 existing Boost.Asio.SSL implementation.

 [Boost](https://www.boost.org) is required.
-Currently tested with Boost 1.72, but at least newer versions ought to work as well.
+Currently tested with Boost 1.75 to 1.79 but most newer versions ought to work.

 A working C++ compiler supporting the C++14 standard is required.
 Currently tested compilers are:

+- MSVC for Visual Studio 2022
 - MSVC for Visual Studio 2019
-- MSVC for Visual Studio 2017
 - Clang
 - MinGW64 (GCC)